 Use painted marks, attached metal tags, other durable methods which do not degrade the finish of the piece, or low-stress type steel die stamps to identify and match mark pieces.
-If steel die stamps are used, they must be blunt nosed or interrupted dot dies, manufactured to produce impressions that are rounded at the bottom of the impression.
+If steel die stamps are used, they must be blunt nosed or interrupted dot dies, manufactured to produce impressions that are rounded at the bottom of the impression-and do not exceed a depression of 0.030 inch and a maximum character height of 0.5 inch.
 Re-mark coated type markings as necessary to maintain continuity in traceability.